 Rose Attar

 Rose attar is one of the most famous and sought-after attars.
-It is made from the petals of fresh roses, primarily the Damask rose.
-Known for its rich and floral fragrance, rose attar is often used in perfumes, cosmetics, and aromatherapy.
+They make rose attar from the petals of fresh roses, primarily the Damask rose.
+Known for its rich and floral fragrance, people often use rose attar in perfumes, cosmetics, and aromatherapy.

 Musk Attar

-Musk attar is derived from the musk gland of the male musk deer.
-However, due to ethical and conservation concerns, synthetic alternatives are now used to replicate the musky scent.
-Musk attar is characterized by its warm and sensual aroma, making it a popular choice for evening wear.
+The musk gland of the male musk deer produces musk attar.
+However, ethical and conservation concerns have led to the use of synthetic alternatives to replicate the musky scent.
+Its warm and sensual aroma makes musk attar a popular choice for evening wear.

 Oudh Attar

-Oudh, also known as agarwood, is a highly prized and luxurious ingredient in perfumery.
-It’s attar has a rich, woody scent that is both deep and complex.
-It is often blended with other ingredients to create sophisticated fragrance profiles, making it a favorite among perfume connoisseurs.
+Perfumers highly prize Oudh, also known as agarwood, for its luxurious and unique qualities.
+Its attar offers a rich, woody scent that feels deep and complex.
+They often blend it with other ingredients to craft sophisticated fragrances, making it a favorite among connoisseurs.

 Kewda Attar